apache/activemq-artemis/docs/user-manual/en/examples.md

 HTTP Transport
 --------------

-The `http-transport` example shows you how to configure Apache ActiveMQ to use the HTTP protocol as its transport layer.
+The `http-transport` example shows you how to configure Apache ActiveMQ Artemis to use the HTTP protocol as its transport layer.

 Instantiate JMS Objects Directly